-In this example, $C_i$ is 0.4 $\mu$ F; so, one would likely choose a value of 0.47 $\mu$ F as this value is commonly used.
-If the gain is known and is constant, use $Z_i$ from Table 2 to calculate $C_i$ .
-A further consideration for this capacitor is the leakage path from the input source through the input network ( $C_i$ ) and the feedback network to the load.
+In this example, C_i is 0.4 μ F; so, one would likely choose a value of 0.47 μ F as this value is commonly used.
+If the gain is known and is constant, use Z_i from Table 2 to calculate C_i .
+A further consideration for this capacitor is the leakage path from the input source through the input network, C_i , and the feedback network to the load.
 This leakage current creates a dc offset voltage at the input to the amplifier that reduces useful headroom, especially in high-gain applications.
 For this reason, a low-leakage tantalum or ceramic capacitor is the best choice.
-When polarized capacitors are used, the positive side of the capacitor should face the amplifier input in most applications as the dc level there is held at 2 V, which is likely higher than the source dc level.
+When polarized capacitors are used, the positive side of the capacitor should face the amplifier input in most applications as the dc level there is held at $AV{CC}/8$ volts, which is likely higher than the source dc level.
 Note that it is important to confirm the capacitor polarity in the application.
-Additionally, lead-free solder can create dc offset voltages, and it is important to ensure that boards are cleaned properly.
+Additionally, lead-free solder can create dc offset voltages due to leakage, so it is important to ensure that boards are cleaned properly.

-Single-Ended Output Capacitor, Co
+Single-Ended Output Capacitor, Co.

 In single-ended (SE) applications, the dc blocking capacitor forms a high-pass filter with the speaker impedance.
-The frequency response rolls of with decreasing frequency at a rate of 20 dB/decade.
+The frequency response rolls off with decreasing frequency at a rate of 20 dB/decade.
 The cutoff frequency is determined by